ArunHTV/portfolio-one/readme.md

 # Frusciante Facts V1

+(For details on the updated site, please scroll down to heading "Frusciante Facts v2")

 Frusciante facts is a page made to create a historical database for American musician John Frusciante, covering facts about his career, discography and musical equipment.
 Users of this site will able to discover facts about his life, explore his discography and find out what musical gear (guitars, synthesizers etc) has been used on famous tracks and performances.
 This last section will allow the user to recreate the sounds of songs/performances that they like.
 I thought it also has potential for affiliate links as pages of gear or music can have direct links on them to find that specific piece of gear or song/album.